Integrating with Snowflake (Small Datasets)

 GRANT USAGE ON WAREHOUSE EXAMPLE_WAREHOUSE TO ROLE EXAMPLE_ROLE;

-EXAMPLE_WAREHOUSE = name of the warehouse as per Step 1.
+EXAMPLE\_WAREHOUSE = name of the warehouse as per [Step 1](#step-1-create-a-new-warehouse-use-an-existing-warehouse).

-EXAMPLE_ROLE = name of the warehouse as per Step 2.
+EXAMPLE\_ROLE = name of the warehouse as per [Step 2](#step-2-create-a-user-and-role).

-Connecting via key-pair
+## *Connecting via key-pair* <a href="#connecting-via-key-pair" id="connecting-via-key-pair"></a>

-Step 1: Generate a private key
+### Step 1: Generate a private key <a href="#step-1-generate-a-private-key" id="step-1-generate-a-private-key"></a>

 1. Open a terminal window on your system and type the below command line: